HOME WISE Uranium Project > Mining & Milling > Issues >

 Doctors and Métis demand moratorium for uranium exploration in Gaspé peninsula 18 medical doctors in the Baie des Chaleurs area have signed an open letter demanding the halt of uranium exploration at Pointe-à-la-Croix and Escuminac.
 The Métis community of Gaspé, too, has demanded a moratorium.
 (L'Écho de la Baie Feb.
 1, 2011)

-Uranium exploration on Gaspé peninsula faces obstacles The uranium exploration planned by Terra Firma Resources Inc. external link on its Restigouche property on Gaspé peninsula faces obstacles: the most promising Cross Point block is soon to be added to the Listuguj Indian Reserve external link; in addition, the mayor of Pointe-à-la-Croix firmly opposes uranium exploration and mining at the Mann block and supports the newly formed Coalition Stop uranium Baie des Chaleurs external link.
+Uranium exploration on Gaspé peninsula faces obstacles The uranium exploration planned by Terra Firma Resources Inc. on its Restigouche property on Gaspé peninsula faces obstacles: the most promising Cross Point block is soon to be added to the Listuguj Indian Reserve ; in addition, the mayor of Pointe-à-la-Croix firmly opposes uranium exploration and mining at the Mann block and supports the newly formed Coalition Stop uranium Baie des Chaleurs .
 (Le Soleil Nov.
 25, 2010)

 Uranium exploration in Sept-Îles area

-National Public Health Institute of Québec to perform study on hazards of uranium mining: L'Institut national de santé publique du Québec external link has formed a working group to perform a study on the hazards of uranium mining.
+National Public Health Institute of Québec performs study on hazards of proposed uranium mining in Côte-Nord area: L'Institut national de santé publique du Québec (INSPQ) has formed a working group to perform a study on the hazards of uranium mining.
 The project was started in response to last year's protests against uranium mining in Sept-Îles.
 The report is to be published in one year from now.
 (Radio Canada Feb.
 5, 2011)

-Activists establish "mining camp" in front of Québec National Assembly to call for moratorium on uranium mining: The group Sept-Îles Sans Uranium external link, supported by the coalition Pour que le Québec ait meilleure mine external link, installed a fake mining camp in front of the Québec National Assembly to protest against the new mining law and call for a moratorium on uranium exploration and mining in the province for at least three years.
+Activists establish "mining camp" in front of Québec National Assembly to call for moratorium on uranium mining: The group Sept-Îles Sans Uranium , supported by the coalition Pour que le Québec ait meilleure mine , installed a fake mining camp in front of the Québec National Assembly to protest against the new mining law and call for a moratorium on uranium exploration and mining in the province for at least three years.
 The camp will last four days, while the parliamentary commission discusses proposed changes to the mining law.
 (Radio Canada Aug.
 16, 2010)

 Québec declines uranium moratorium: In spite of 14,000 signatures on petitions, Québec concludes that a moratorium on uranium is "unjustified", in the Sept-Îles area, as well as in the whole province.
 (Le Soleil Mar.
 20, 2010)